brianreumere/gandi-automatic-dns/README.md

 TTL: The custom TTL value (in seconds) to set on all records
 EXT_IF: The name of your external network interface
-APIKEY: Your API key provided by Gandi
-EXAMPLE.COM: The domain name whose active zonefile will be updated
+APIKEY: Your API key provided by Gandi (loaded from the file ~/.gandiapi if not specified) EXAMPLE.COM: The domain name whose active zonefile will be updated
 RECORD-NAMES: A space-separated list of the name(s) of the A or AAAA record(s) to update or create
 ```